-Lefty Sullivan had everything a pitcher could want: a blazing fastball, knee-buckling curve, disappearing spitball and pinpoint control.
+Lefty Sullivan had everything a pitcher could want: a blazing fastball, a knee-buckling curve, a disappearing spitball, and pinpoint control.
 The one thing he couldn’t do was field.

 John, one of six siblings, excelled at athletics despite the disapproval of his harsh father, who was a stickler for education.
-Even in an era of “no Irish need apply,” living wherever they could on the South Side, his parents were able to send him to the private St. Rita Catholic High School, where he starred in baseball and football.
-After working and playing in a Chicago industrial league for a few years, he attracted enough attention to sign with Wichita of the Western League in 1915.
+Even in an era of “no Irish need apply,” living wherever they could on the South Side, his parents were able to send him to the private Catholic high school St. Rita, where he starred in baseball and football.2 After working and playing in a Chicago industrial league for a few years, he attracted enough attention to sign with Wichita of the Western League in 1915.
 The 21-year-old Sullivan went 2-5 with a mediocre 3.72 ERA in 22 games.
-His fielding statistics there are unknown.
+His fielding statistics there are unknown.3

 In Chicago Lefty rejoined the industrial leagues and began to make a name for himself as a pitcher.
 He worked odd jobs during the week and often earned a little extra cash by playing pool.
-He enlisted in the Army in 1918 and became a star for the 86th Division team, based at Camp Grant, a training center near Rockford, Illinois.
-During one mid-May game against a team from the nearby Great Lakes Naval Station, Sullivan outpitched future Hall of Famer Red Faber in front of a reported 12,000 fans.
-That caught the attention of Faber’s employer, the Chicago White Sox.
-When Sullivan returned from a quick deployment to France in the last throes of World War I, he was invited to spring training with the major league squad.
+He enlisted in the US Army in 1918 and became a star for the 86th Division team, based at Camp Grant, Illinois.
+During one mid-May game against a team from the nearby Great Lakes Naval Station, Sullivan outpitched future Hall of Famer Red Faber in front of a reported 12,000 fans.5 That caught the attention of Faber’s employer, the Chicago White Sox.
+When Sullivan returned from a quick deployment to France in the last throes of World War I, he was invited to spring training with the major-league squad.

 At 25 years old in 1919, Sullivan was not considered to be a top prospect because of his advanced age for a rookie and limited professional experience.
 But his talent, while raw, was hard to deny.

 On July 17, 1919, journeyman pitcher Grover Lowdermilk suddenly quit the White Sox and went home to Olin, Illinois.
-Sullivan “was immediately located,” signed and given an old uniform.
-He warmed up that day at Comiskey Park against the Washington Senators, but didn't get in the game.
+Sullivan “was immediately located,” signed, and given an old uniform.
+He warmed up that day at Comiskey Park against the Washington Senators, but didn't get in the game.9

-Two days later, on July 19, he made his major league debut — in a surprise start opposing Walter Johnson.
+Two days later, on July 19, he made his major-league debut -- in a surprise start opposing future Hall of Famer Walter Johnson.
 Sullivan’s fielding reputation preceded him; major-league hitters wasted little time in exploiting it.
-In the second inning Sam Rice tapped a bunt back to the mound and Sullivan proceeded to throw it to the farthest corner of right field, allowing two runs to score.
-In the fourth Washington’s Howie Shanks laid down a bunt and, as the Chicago Tribune reported it, “though [Sullivan] had oceans of time to fire to first and retire his man, he simply held the ball in his hand and carried it back to the slab.”
-That was all for Lefty that day, as Gleason immediately yanked him.
+In the second inning, Sam Rice tapped a bunt back to the mound and Sullivan proceeded to throw it to the farthest corner of right field, allowing two runs to score.
+In the fourth, Washington’s Howie Shanks laid down a bunt and, as the Chicago Tribune reported it, “though [Sullivan] had oceans of time to fire to first and retire his man, he simply held the ball in his hand and carried it back to the slab.”10 That was all for Lefty that day, as Gleason immediately yanked him.
 The White Sox, on their way to a second American League pennant in three years, rallied to win in 11 innings.

-The pattern continued each time Sullivan made an appearance.
-For example, on August 14 he pitched two scoreless innings against the Red Sox at the end of a 15-6 loss.
+The pattern continued each time Sullivan pitched.
+For example, on August 14, he pitched two scoreless innings against the Red Sox at the end of a 15-6 loss.
 In his one attempt to field a ball, he threw it straight into the ground, nowhere close to first baseman Chick Gandil.
 No one – not even Sullivan, at the time – had heard of such a problem, let alone understood it.
-The press seemed mostly amused by his affliction, but always made sure to mention it when he pitched.
-After the Sox clinched the pennant, Sullivan was given a start on September 26 against the Detroit Tigers, who bunted on him twice in the first two innings, then decided to “play it straight” after that.
-Sullivan made one error and was hit hard in a 10-7 loss.
+The press seemed mostly amused by his affliction, and always made sure to mention it when he pitched.
+After the White Sox clinched the pennant, Sullivan was given a start on September 26 against the Detroit Tigers, who bunted on him twice in the first two innings, then decided to “play it straight” after that.11 Sullivan made one error and was hit hard in a 10-7 loss.

 He never made another appearance in the major leagues.